eea/CLCplus_Production_System/01_Documentation/README.md

 ### 1. Executive Summary

-This manual is intended to aim as step by step how-to for accessing and using the CLC+ Backbone “get_Product API”.
-This API Endpoint will provide access to the products (i.e., Raster or Vector) stored within the WEkEO CLC+ Backbone Data store (NetCDF with HDF5).
+This manual is intended to aim as step by step how-to for accessing and using the CLCplus Backbone “get_Product API”.
+This API Endpoint will provide access to the products (i.e., Raster or Vector) stored within the WEkEO CLCplus Backbone Data store (NetCDF with HDF5).

-By using this document an implementation of the CLC+ Backbone Product API into the Copernicus Land Monitoring System can be achieved.
+By using this document an implementation of the CLCplus Backbone Product API into the Copernicus Land Monitoring System can be achieved.

 ### 2. EEAs Credentials